-While we know that none of us are 'perfect' as husband or wife, God has given each a role in marriage.
+While we know that none of us are "perfect" as husband or wife, God has given each a role in marriage.
 He has described how we should conduct ourselves in marriage.
-Our desire should be to continuously grow into being the kind of spouse God desires us to be, in spite of our own personal limitations and flaws, that we began with.

-As each spouse develops in fulfilling their role in marriage, the marriage progresses towards oneness.
+Our desire should be to continuously grow into being the kind of spouse God desires us to be despite our own personal limitations and flaws that we began with.
+As each spouse develops in fulfilling their role in marriage, the marriage progresses toward oneness.
 Becoming one will become a possibility!